abdelabuu/csc340-su25-team1/README.md

 ## App Functions
 1. Customer (the user with the customer role):
-    1. Create/modify customer profile - <how will your app do this?>
-    2. View available services - .
-    3. Subscribe to available services - .
-    4. Write reviews for subscribed services - .
 2. Provider (the user with the provider role):
-    1. Create/modify/remove provider profile - .
+    1. Create/modify/remove provider profile - The provider can go to their dashboard and update or delete their info whenever they need to.
-    2. Create services - .
+    2. Create services - Providers can post new services by filling out a short form with what the service is, price, and any extra details.
-    3. View customer statistics -  .
+    3. View customer statistics - They’ll have a page that shows things like how many people looked at their service, booked it, or left a review.
-    4. Reply to reviews - .
+    4. Reply to reviews - Providers can reply to any reviews directly underneath the comment to give feedback or respond to concerns.